mebeim/aoc/2020/README.md

 The source code we are given as input, if executed, will result in an endless loop.
 We need to detect when that happens, stopping the first time we try to execute an already seen instruction (before *executing* it).
-The soultion is the accumulator value after stopping.
+The solution is the accumulator value after stopping.

 **NOTE**: I'll try to create a simpler VM implementation than my last year's